Wavechaser/NamiColor/README.md

 > TIFFs exported by Lightroom CC/Classic and Adobe Camera Raw **are NOT scene linear**.
 Not even the HDR ones.
 NEVER use Lr and ACR to prepare your digital intermediates.

 > [!CAUTION]
 > If you convert FFFs into TIFFs by simply changing its extensions, it would remain in your Flextight's raw gamut and not any formal color space.
-Although managing these TIFFs as Adobe RGB would often give visually reasonable results, such practice still remain technically incorrect.
+Please convert your FFFs to TIFFs using FlexColor.

 ### Setting up NamiColor